-You may look around at other teachers and think “wow, they look like they have it all together” but honestly we are all out here just surviving every day.
+You may look around at other teachers and think, “wow, they look like they have it all together,” but honestly, we are all out here just surviving every day.
 You are not alone.
-I am not an expert in mental health, but I do know some things that our brains and bodies need to thrive instead of just survive.
+I am not an expert in mental health, but I do know some things that our brains and bodies need to thrive instead of just surviving.

 This is not a blog post about self-care.
 So let’s talk about what we can do to help ourselves.

 The first time you meditate, you will probably feel awkward or uncomfortable.
 YouTube has tons of guided meditations to help walk and talk you through the entire process.
 Just search for phrases like “daily guided meditation,” “guided meditation for teachers,” or “quick guided meditation,” or you can be more specific about what is going on for you.